Ricci flow, Killing spinors, and T-duality in generalized geometry: The transitive case

-\begin{proof} By Theorem \ref{th:Str} any solution of the Strominger system with string class $[\hat H]$ determines a solution of the Killing spinor equations $(V_+,div^{\varphi})$ on a Courant algebroid $E_{[\hat H]}$, and with $\varphi$ exact.
+\begin{proof} By Theorem \ref{th:Str} any solution of the Hull-Strominger system with string class $[\hat H]$ determines a solution of the Killing spinor equations $(V_+,div^{\varphi})$ on a Courant algebroid $E_{[\hat H]}$, and with $\varphi$ exact.
 If $\hat E \to \hat M$ is a dual Courant algebroid (for suitable symmetry groups), then by Theorem \ref{th:duality} it also carries a solution of the Killing spinor equations $(\hat V_+,div^{\hat \varphi})$.
 Furthermore, by Proposition \ref{prop:dilatonshift}, the $1$-forms $\hat \varphi$ and $\varphi$ are related by the \emph{dilaton shift} equation \eqref{eq:dilatonexp}.
-Therefore, since $\varphi$ is exact it follows that $\hat \varphi$ is also exact, and by Theorem \ref{th:Str} it determines a solution of the Strominger system on the dual space.
+Therefore, since $\varphi$ is exact it follows that $\hat \varphi$ is also exact, and by Theorem \ref{th:Str} it determines a solution of the Hull-Strominger system on the dual space.
 Note that \eqref{eq:dilatonshift} is valid for admissible metrics in the situation considered here. \end{proof}

+An explicit notion of T-duality for transitive Courant algebroids obtained by reduction and with integral string class has been proposed in \cite{BarHek}, under the name of \emph{heterotic T-duality}.
+By \cite[Proposition 4.13]{BarHek} it follows that our Theorem \ref{th:Strduality} applies in this situation.
+This has been recently used in \cite{GF2018} to find the first examples of T-dual solutions of the Hull-Strominger system on compact non-K\"ahler manifolds with different topology.

+Theorem \ref{th:Strduality} builds towards the definition of a Strominger-Yau-Zaslow version of mirror symmetry for the Hull-Strominger system, as proposed in \cite{Yau2005}.
+This new incarnation of mirror symmetry should have very different features as the standard one, and we illustrate this with the following result.
+Recall that, in the standard SYZ picture, a Hermite-Yang-Mills connection $A$ on a Calabi-Yau manifold, regarded as a supersymmetric B-cycle, is mapped to a special Lagrangian on the mirror \cite{LYZ}.
+In contrast, a special holonomy metric equipped with an instanton has a completely different behaviour under heterotic T-duality.

-We note that Theorem \ref{th:Str} admits generalizations for any dimension of $M$, and the resulting Strominger equations, written in terms of the corresponding $G$-structures, are those considered in \cite{FIVU,GMW,Ivan09}.
+To state the result, note that Theorem \ref{th:Str} admits generalizations for any dimension of $M$, and the resulting Hull-Strominger equations, written in terms of the corresponding $G$-structures, are those considered in \cite{FIVU,GMW,Ivan09}.
 Thus, the same proof leads to analogues of Theorem \ref{th:Strduality} for these equations, in a spin manifold $M$ of arbitrary dimension.